Automattic/gravatar-enhanced/readme.txt

 * Pass comment initials when using initials avatar
 * Fix empty profile blocks are rendered in the frontend view
 * Replace the Gravatar profile's column block with a group block
+* Improve compatibility with quick editor and other plugins
+* Fix quick editor language support for Taiwanese

 = 0.8.0 =
 * Add the first Gravatar block pattern